hashicorp/terraform/website/source/docs/providers/aws/r/iam_openid_connect_provider.html.markdown

 The following arguments are supported:

 * `url` - (Required) The URL of the identity provider.
 Corresponds to the _iss_ claim.
-* `client-id-list` - (Required) A list of client IDs (also known as audiences).
+* `client_id_list` - (Required) A list of client IDs (also known as audiences).
 When a mobile or web app registers with an OpenID Connect provider, they establish a value that identifies the application.
 (This is the value that's sent as the client_id parameter on OAuth requests.)
-* `thumbprint-list` - (Required) A list of server certificate thumbprints for the OpenID Connect (OIDC) identity provider's server certificate(s).
+* `thumbprint_list` - (Required) A list of server certificate thumbprints for the OpenID Connect (OIDC) identity provider's server certificate(s).

 ## Attributes Reference